 II.B.1.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) II.B.1.a) Fellows should have access to faculty members with expertise in pharmacology, radiation safety, and research.
-(Detail) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core) with patient sa during residen nd Intent: Patients have the right to expect quality, cost-effective care fety at its core.
-The foundation for meeting this expectation is formed cy and fellowship.
-Faculty members model these goals and continually ovement in care and cost, embracing a commitment to the patient and y they serve.
+(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)

+Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
+The foundation for meeting this expectation is formed during residency and fellowship.
+Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the patient and the community they serve.

 II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; (Core) II.B.2.f) pursue faculty development designed to enhance their skills; and, (Core) II.B.2.g) encourage and support fellows in scholarly activities.
 (Core) II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
 (Core) II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core)

-II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
-(Core)
+(Core) II.B.3.c).(1) Faculty who are ABMS- or AOA-certified in anesthesiology, family medicine, internal medicine, neurology, otolaryngology, pediatrics, psychiatry, pulmonology, should be available to the program.
+(Core) II.B.4.
+Core Faculty Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. $^{\rm (Core)}$